francesliang/francesliang.github.io/_posts/2019-05-26-reflections-on-building-deep-learning-projects.md

 <br>

-When training a neural network, I usually first focus on the indicator of the completion of training - the convergence of loss.
+When training a neural network, I usually first focus on the completion indicator of the training - the convergence of loss.
 Only when the loss of the neural network converges during the training process, can we say the training is completed and the accuracies of both training and valuation can be trusted.

 To understand how well the trained neural network is, as mentioned in the course, I would focus on several numbers:

 + Human level error (Bayes error)

-  [Bayes error rate](https://en.wikipedia.org/wiki/Bayes_error_rate) is the lowest possible error rate of a classifier.
+  [__Bayes error rate__](https://en.wikipedia.org/wiki/Bayes_error_rate) is the lowest possible error rate of a classifier.
 Since human are extremely good at problems with natural perceptions, such as image classification and natural language processing, for those problems, human level error is close to Bayes error; therefore, they can be interchangeable.

 + Training error